astronomer/docs/astro/runtime-version-lifecycle-policy.md

 ## Backport Policy for Bug and Security Fixes

-When Astronomer identifies a significant Astro Runtime bug, a fix is backported to all Long Term Support (LTS) versions and the latest stable version.
-Astronomer recommends that you upgrade Astro Runtime if you are not using the latest, stable version.
-The timely implementation of bug fixes is recommended to avoid task scheduling delays and data loss.
+When Astronomer identifies a significant bug in Astro Runtime, a fix is backported to all Long Term Support (LTS) versions and the latest stable version.
+To avoid the impact of previously identified bugs, Astronomer recommends that you upgrade Astro Runtime if you are not using the latest stable version.

 When Astronomer identifies a significant Astro Runtime security vulnerability, a fix is backported and made available as a patch version for all stable and LTS versions in maintenance.
 A significant security issue is defined as an issue with significant impact and exploitability.